kschweizer/Graph-Conquerer/README.md

 # Graph-Conquerer

+### The problem:

+Given a graph of nodes and undirected edges, as well as a starting node, we would like to "rule" over every node in the graph by deciding which nodes to "conquer".
+Conquering a node adds the node to our list of nodes that we rule, as well as all its adjacent nodes connected by an edge.
+Every node has an associated cost to conquer it, and any movement between nodes has an associated traveling cost.
+Our goal is thus to find the cheapest way to traverse the graph and conquer nodes such that every node is under our rule.

+IMPORTANT NOTE: Our traversal of the graph must always start and end at the starting node, a la Traveling Salesman Problem.

+### Inputs

 Input graph-matrix examples in the `/inputs` directory

 Inputs must have the file extension `.in` and be passed with the convention described below.